 - For winter driving advice visit Police Scotland

 - The Met Office put out yellow, amber and red snow and ice weather warnings, you can download an app to your phone which will alert you

 - Follow the brilliantly named trunk road gritters on the Transport Scotland website

 - The Transport Scotland website also notifies you of road closures due to essential winter roadworks or weather.

-Best places to visit in Scotland in winter?
+What to wear in Scotland in winter

-Finally, how much daylight is there?
+Finally, how much daylight in Scotland in winter is there?

-With only around 6 hours of daylight a day in winter you need to squeeze a lot in, or be prepared to spend plenty of time in front of a roaring fire, or one of Scotland’s many distilleries – thankfully Scotland in winter can easily be warmed up by a wee whisky!
+With only around 6 hours of daylight a day in winter you need to squeeze a lot in or be prepared to spend plenty of time in front of a roaring fire, or one of Scotland’s many distilleries – thankfully Scotland in winter can easily be warmed up by a wee whisky!